 District Leadership Program (DLP) - Paid Internship Opportunity

 The District of Columbia Government’s Department of Human Resources (DCHR) is once again proud to announce its District Leadership Program (DLP).
 The DLP is an internship program designed to provide tomorrow’s leaders with the knowledge, tools, skills, and experiences that can be readily applied to their future challenges and pursuits, whether personal or professional.
-The DLP internship begins on June 2, 2014 and concludes on August 22, 2014.
+The DLP internship has two cycles: Summer 12 weeks (June - August) and Year Round (October - May).

 Our program takes a holistic approach to developing Interns by providing a wide range of stimulating and developmental activities including: